ricalanis/ldaa/README.md

    - Scores its confidence and logs its reasoning.
    - If confidence is low, retries with a refined prompt or flags for human review.
 4. **Comparison:** After both documents are processed, the agent generates a comparative summary, highlighting key differences, overlaps, and gaps.
-5. **Output:** Results are saved as structured JSON (and optionally Markdown), including all per-paragraph analyses, the comparative summary, and meta-logs.
+5. **Output:** Results are saved as structured JSON and Markdown, including all per-paragraph analyses, the comparative summary, and meta-logs.

 ---